gravity-ui/dashkit/README.md

 - **itemsStateAndParams**: [itemsStateAndParams](#temsStateAndParams).
 - **settings**: DashKit settings.
 - **context**: Object that will be propped up on all widgets.
 - **overlayControls**: Object that overrides widget controls at the time of editing.
 If not transmitted, basic controls will be displayed.
+If `null` passed only close button or custom menu will be displayed.
+- **overlayMenuItems**: Custom dropdown menu items
 - **noOverlay**: If `true`, overlay and controls are not displayed while editing.
 - **focusable**: If `true`, grid items will be focusable.
 - **draggableHandleClassName** : СSS class name of the element that makes the widget draggable.